 - Markers or crayons

 First, I wrote the numbers 1 through 5 on small squares of paper.
 I also had dots on each paper to match the written number.

 For beginning readers, you could also add in the spelled-out number words.

 Once the numbers were on the stairs, I handed Benjamin his bean bags and told him to toss the bags to hit the numbers.

 At first he was just tossing the bean bags and getting the hang of things.

-Then I added a challenging twist.
+Then I added a challenging twist to our bean bag toss game.
 I called out a number and he would try to hit that stair with the beanbag.

 Eventually, he was calling numbers for himself and trying to hit his own targets.